 The title tag is actually an HTML element so it’s correct name is “Title Element” not “Title Tag” is found within the HEAD section of the HTML of web pages and is very important.

 The title tag is probably the most important part of a web pages onpage SEO (especially for placement in Google) and should ideally be search engine optimized for a small number of keywords or keyphrases (preferably just the one main keyword phrase for that page).

-This SEO tutorial article is a general SEO title tag optimization article, if you are a WordPress user also see WordPress SEO Title Tag Optimization.
+This SEO tutorial article is a general SEO title tag optimization article, if you are a WordPress user also see the WordPress SEO Title Tag Tutorial.

 Let’s quickly deal with what a title tags HTML looks like etc… so we can get on with the search engine optimization information.

 When viewing a web page in a browser like FireFox or Google Chrome you can see the pages title tag in the tab part of the browser window, if it’s a long title tag it’s truncated, hoverover the browser tab and you’ll see the entire title tag as you can see in the screenshot below.